 The following sections provide some explanation of the The Keep-Alive/'Liveliness' conceptual scheme.
-As mentioned in the overview section, the initialization and run-time paths are very similar to those of the L2 Forwarding Sample Application (in Real and Virtualized Environments).
+As mentioned in the overview section, the initialization and run-time paths are very similar to those of the L2 forwarding application (see Chapter 9 "L2 Forwarding Sample Application (in Real and Virtualized Environments)" for more information).